shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 1. Using jumper wire to connect the +ve and -ve side of the 20-way PCB headers from each side

-2. Connect and solder solder the two +ve side
+2. Connect and solder solder the two +ve sides (line connectign the top and bottom of the board in the figure below)

-3. ****connect and solder the 20-way PCB headers into the recessed place to establish the series connection.****
+3. Connect and solder the 20-way PCB headers into the recessed place to establish the series connection (yellow rectangles in figure below)

 ![Series_connection_LED_PCB.PNG](/assets/Images/Series_connection_LED_PCB.PNG)

 4. After  soldering, to avoid shortcuts, place the board into the 3D-printed box and screw it with 4 3Mx6mm screws.
-5. **Cover the box and screw it with 2 3Mx6mm screws**
+5. Cover the box and screw it with 2 3Mx6mm screws
 6. Now the box is ready

 ![Series_connection_LED_PCB_Box.PNG](/assets/Images/Series_connection_LED_PCB_Box.PNG)

-7- due to its small size, multiple boxes can be to combined together, to do that , simply connect two boxes through the male and female mate slide on the opposite directions.
+7. Due to its small size, multiple boxes can be to combined together.
+To do so, simply connect two boxes through the male and female mate-slides in the opposite directions.

 **Series-connection-LED-PCB-2Box**

 ![Series-connection-LED-PCB-2Box.PNG](/assets/Images/Series-connection-LED-PCB-2Box.PNG)

-8- Finally, insert a 4mm screw set to the wall of the one box and then connect an optical post in your desired length to be mounted in the back of the setup of the enclosure.
+8. Finally, insert a 4mm screw set to the wall of the one box and then connect an optical post in your desired length to be mounted in the back of the setup of the enclosure.

 ![Series-connection-LED-PCB-2Box-post.PNG](/assets/Images/Series-connection-LED-PCB-2Box-post.PNG)

 ## B- Power supply

 In addition to our customized LED driver, you will also need a DC power supply.
-The drivers are connected to the power suppply using high load power leads^ .
+The drivers are connected to the power supply using high load power leads.
 It is necessary that the input DC voltage and current are more than the inputs required to run the LEDs.
 Use of LEDs with a lower or high forward current could result in damage to the LED.
-Power supply with an output voltage of 30V, and a current output of more than 7A would be ideal to run 20 series circuits of 4 square PCBs with each 1 LED at 0.35A e.g. (DC Laboratory Power Supply, 0-30V 0-10A DC Adjustable Switching (Banggood, [1121229](https://nl.banggood.com/LONG-WEI-LW-K3010D-110V-or-220V-30V-10A-Adjustable-Digital-DC-Power-Supply-Switching-Power-Supply-p-1121229.html); amazon.de, [KPS-3010D](https://www.amazon.de/-/en/Eventek-Laboratory-Adjustable-Stabilised-Digital/dp/B071HW378T/) ; [B085S34NNW](https://www.amazon.de/-/en/KAIWEETS-Laboratory-adjustable-DC0-10A-overload/dp/B085S34NNW/); [B07D358Q96](https://www.amazon.de/dp/B07D358Q96/)).
+Power supply with an output voltage of 30V, and a current output of more than 7A would be ideal to run 20 series circuits of 4 square PCBs with each 1 LED at 0.35A e.g. (DC Laboratory Power Supply, 0-30V 0-10A DC Adjustable Switching (Banggood, [1121229](https://nl.banggood.com/LONG-WEI-LW-K3010D-110V-or-220V-30V-10A-Adjustable-Digital-DC-Power-Supply-Switching-Power-Supply-p-1121229.html); amazon.de, [KPS-3010D](https://www.amazon.de/-/en/Eventek-Laboratory-Adjustable-Stabilised-Digital/dp/B071HW378T/) ; [B085S34NNW](https://www.amazon.de/-/en/KAIWEETS-Laboratory-adjustable-DC0-10A-overload/dp/B085S34NNW/); [B07D358Q96](https://www.amazon.de/dp/B07D358Q96/))).
 One of the possible power supplies for the LED star drivers also would be the [LRS-350-36](https://www.digikey.be/en/products/detail/mean-well-usa-inc/LRS-350-36/7705032) from Meanwell to run  20 series circuits of 4 star PCBs with each 3 LEDs at 0.35A = 7A. for example using switching power supplies, the LED driver will output 0.35A at 12xVf (which could be as low as 30.6V or as high as 33.48V).

-LED drivers and power supply are connected via 4 mm Test Lead Banana to Banana  (60" Digi-Key, [501-1791-ND](https://www.digikey.be/de/products/detail/pomona-electronics/2BA-60/736432); 48" Digi-Key, [501-1663-ND](https://www.digikey.be/de/products/detail/pomona-electronics/2BA-48/736431) ;24" [501-1696-ND](https://www.digikey.be/de/products/detail/pomona-electronics/2BA-24/736429)) (Digi-Key, 9.4" [BKCT2062-25-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-25-0/5398848); 24" [BKCT2062-50-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-50-0/5398854); 39.4" [BKCT2060-100-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2060-100-0/5398800); 59.1" [BKCT2062-150-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-150-0/5398836); [BKCT2062-25-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-25-2/5398849); 24" [BKCT2062-50-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-50-2/5398855); 39.4" [BKCT2062-100-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-100-2/5398831); 59.1" [BKCT2062-150-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-150-2/5398837)) the length of the cable depend on the distance between different deices.
+LED drivers and power supply are connected via 4 mm Test Lead Banana to Banana  (60" Digi-Key, [501-1791-ND](https://www.digikey.be/de/products/detail/pomona-electronics/2BA-60/736432); 48" Digi-Key, [501-1663-ND](https://www.digikey.be/de/products/detail/pomona-electronics/2BA-48/736431) ;24" [501-1696-ND](https://www.digikey.be/de/products/detail/pomona-electronics/2BA-24/736429)) (Digi-Key, 9.4" [BKCT2062-25-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-25-0/5398848); 24" [BKCT2062-50-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-50-0/5398854); 39.4" [BKCT2060-100-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2060-100-0/5398800); 59.1" [BKCT2062-150-0-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-150-0/5398836); [BKCT2062-25-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-25-2/5398849); 24" [BKCT2062-50-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-50-2/5398855); 39.4" [BKCT2062-100-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-100-2/5398831); 59.1" [BKCT2062-150-2-ND](https://www.digikey.be/de/products/detail/cal-test-electronics/CT2062-150-2/5398837)) the length of the cable depend on the distance between different devices.

-## C- Light Source (IR & Optogenetic LEDs panel stuffing and arrangements
+## C- Light Source (IR & Optogenetic LEDs panel stuffing and arrangements)

 We designed and 3D printed plastic stencils to be fixed on the top surface of the heatsink to be used as a guide for stuffing the LEDs in the correct positions to provide homogenous illumination beneath each recording chamber.

-### Install the IR backlighting
+**Install the IR backlighting**

 For this step, you will need: